-Representations on Policy Rookery Farm Number of representations on policy: 8 Objection:0 Support: 2 Comment: 6 Issues Raised Fareham Borough Council Response Objections T None Support Taran Sites refs should be 0046 plus 3224.
+Representations on Policy Rookery Farm Number of representations on policy: 8 Objection:0 Support: 2 Comment: 6 Issues Raised Fareham Borough Council Response Objections None Support Sites refs should be 0046 plus 3224.
 Site is available, deliverable & sustainable.
 Would meet a real and urgent need to provide homes in the Borough.
 Part of the site is an aggregates recycling facility with extant planning permission for recycling and landfill which would lead to significant future vehicle movements and impact on future development potential.
 C1 million tonnes of waste material would be imported to the site before 2026.
 The indicative capacity could be unnecessarily limiting.
 If housing density of 20dph is applied to net developable area of 0046, site has potential for c200 units, plus 17 for site 3224.
 Noted.
 This site is no longer progressing in the Local Plan.
 Allocation acceptable subject to noise and numbers (Fareham Society).
 Noted.
 This site is no longer progressing in the Local Plan.
-Comment Neted This site is as leaves as a second in the Land Number of housing should be constrained by noise issues from M27.
+Comment Take 1 = 1 Number of housing should be constrained by noise issues from M27.
 Noted.
 This site is no longer progressing in the Local Plan.
 Impact of proposed development upon Swanwick Lane and Bridge Road should be assessed.
 Noted.
 This site is no longer progressing in the Local Plan.
 Consideration of pressure on early years capacity in Whiteley.
 Noted.
 This site is no longer progressing in the Local Plan.
 Concerns over the delivery of the site in terms of timescales and the ground being suitable for development due to its current use (WYG on behalf of Taylor Wimpey) Noted.
 This site is no longer progressing in the Local Plan.
 Concern that Rookery Farm development may impact upon the swanwick lane/bridge road junction, which may affect access to the marina.
 (Swanwick Marina CBRE) Noted.
 This site is no longer progressing in the Local Plan.